-Everyone is asking me how long does it take for cbd oil to work?
+Everyone is asking me how long does it take for CBD oil to work?
 I am a 36-year-old male and I’ve been using CBD oil regularly for over 3 years now.
 I originally started taking it because a friend from the gym told me it could help me get better sleep.
-I originally got a full spectrum CBD Oil tincture from my local dispensary in Vancouver.
-It was 500mg of CBD in 30ml of MCT oil with no THC.
-I started by taking 2 full droppers which amounts to approximately 33mg of CBD.
-I did this for about a week and honestly didn’t notice much in terms of getting a better nights sleep.
+I originally visited a local dispensary in Vancouver and decided on an isolate CBD oil in 30ml.
+I started by taking 2 full droppers which amount to approximately 33mg of CBD.
+I did this for about a week and honestly didn’t notice much in terms of getting a better night’s sleep.

 I should also note that I am not a regular cannabis smoker, but do indulge on the occasional time.
-When I do partake in cannabis use its usually by taking some viridesco oil in tea.
+When I do partake in cannabis use it’s usually by taking some viridesco oil in tea.
 I was about to give up on CBD when I ran into the guy who originally told me to try it out.
 I let him know what product I had been taking for about a week now and how I wasn’t really feeling anything from the CBD.
-That’s when he told me that I should be getting a CBD Oil with a small amount of THC in it because this triggers the effects of CBD in the brain.
+That’s when he told me that I should be getting CBD Oil with a small amount of THC in it, called a full-spectrum CBD oil because this triggers the effects of CBD in the brain.

-As someone who likes to try new things, I decided to try out a 20:1 THC to CBD ratio tincture from Anonymous Content based out of Vancouver.
+As someone who likes to try new things, I decided to try it out.
 I did the same dosage of 2 droppers that night and honestly had the best sleep I’ve had in over 10 years, no joke!
 It made such a difference for me personally to have that little bit of THC in it.
 Since then I’ve been taking a CBD/THC combo before bed 3-4 nights a week for over 3 years and having a great sleep routine.

 Not all CBD products are the same and some people may react much differently to them than you.

-Fast forward 2 years and she come home and says to me.
-She wants to try a No THC CBD because she heard from one of her friends that its good for sleep and overall health.
+She wants to try a No THC CBD because she heard from one of her friends that it’s good for sleep and overall health.
 I jump at the chance to get her some and let her try it again.
 So I get her a 300mg full spectrum CBD Oil Tincture from CBD Oil Canada.
 This is when things start getting good.
 She takes it the first night and bam, she has a great sleep!
-And she continues to have great sleeps more often than not.
-CBD has become a staple in both of our life’s now and for good reason.
+And she continues to have great sleep more often than not.
+CBD has become a staple in both of our lives now and for good reason.

 So how long does it take for CBD to work?